GREEK Turkey Soup – Avgolemono

 Assuming you have a nice stash of broth in the freezer or leftover turkey bones ready to boil, you have stock ready for making this soup.
 Get the broth hot.

-Steam a little rice, black, brown or white, and have the rice ready to add to your soup.
 Chop mushrooms or any other veggies you prefer in the soup.
-You may also have lots of leftover veggies from Thanksgiving to toss into this soup.
+You may also have lots of leftover veggies from Day-After Thanksgiving, to toss into this soup.

 The rest is fast and easy.
 Into a pot of simmering broth goes the veggies, already cooked turkey pieces, and a bundle of herbs.

-In a bowl, whisk eggs and lemon juice until frothy.
 Gently ladle in a little hot broth to the egg-lemon mix, while whisking.

 Several ladles of hot broth, slowly whisked into the egg mixture, will temper the eggs so they won’t scramble when added to broth.
-Add to the broth and simmer (not boil), for just a few minutes and the soup is ready in under 30-minutes.

 Ingredients Needed